Crio-WFH/Chrome-extensions/Edit with VS Code/README.md

 -   Delete snippets by pressing '❌'  or edit them by pressing '🖋'.
 (Don't forget to save edited snippet by pressing '✔' !!!).

 > _Note: defaults to VS Code upon installation and Open editor is turned on_

+#### Experimental feature: Git-Cloner

+> _Needs python to function_

+- Override the copy-link-to-clipboard '📋' button in GitHub.
+- Toggle Cloner On.
+- Type/Paste path of directory where repo is to be cloned.
+- Click '📋' as usual in GitHub and directory will be cloned.

 ## ⚙ Installation